Palm springs city guide: restaurant + activities

 Walking Distance from 436 Olancha (*** = recommended):

 *** Ace Hotel (http://www.acehotel.com/palmsprings.
 701 East Palm Canyon Drive, Palm Springs CA 92264).
 The capitol of everything cool and one of the best people watching places in town, the food is surprising good with many options for those who are vegetarians, vegan and/or gluten free.
 The drinks are hit or miss … stick to their their rotating selection of craft beers.
-For the more adventurous, Monday nights have dinner bingo emceed by a hilarious Judy Garland impersonator, followed by drag queen bar trivia.
+For the more adventurous, Monday nights have dinner bingo followed by drag queen bar trivia.
 Check their online calendar for events.
-The've also recently opened a Stumptown coffee bar for your morning caffeine fix!
+The've also opened a Stumptown coffee bar for your morning caffeine fix!
 Indoor and outdoor (poolside) seating.
-The hotel bar (the Amigo Room) is one of the best late night venues in town $ - $$$
+The hotel bar (the Amigo Room) is a great late night venue $ - $$$

 *** Dead or Alive Bar (http://www.deadoralivebar.com.
 150 East Palm Canyon Drive, Palm Springs, CA 92264).
 Dead or Alive is VERY unique in Palm Springs - it's a stand alone bar that serves beer and wine.
 Period.
 End of story.
 No brunch.
 No cocktails.
 No bells and whistles.
-That being said: (i) it's a great mix of mid century modern meets modern day urbanity, (ii) it has a solid selection of curated beers and wines, and (iii) the proprietors are actual Palm Springs natives who recently returned to the desert after stints in Los Angeles.
-They are charming and a wealth of information.
+That being said: (i) it's a great mix of mid century modern meets modern day urbanity, (ii) it has a solid selection of curated beers and wines, and (iii) the proprietor is an actual Palm Springs native who returned to the desert after a stint in Los Angeles; she is charming and a wealth of information.
 No sign - look for the glowing red globe out in front (it's next door to El Mirasol). $-$$

 *** Koffi (http://www.kofficoffee.com.
 1700 South Camino Real Suite 1, Palm Springs, CA 92264).
 One of the best places for coffee (and snacks) in town.
 Don’t be intimidated by the long lines – they move people through pretty quickly!
 Indoor and outdoor seating. $

 Kiyosaku (http://kiyosakusushi.menutoeat.com.
 1555 South Palm Canyon Drive, Palm Springs CA 92264).
-The food here is good, but somewhat pricey, and not our favorite sushi place in the desert.
-See below. $$ - $$$
+The food here is good, but somewhat pricey, and not our favorite sushi place in the desert. $$ - $$$

 *** Mr. Lyons (http://www.mrlyonsps.com.
 233 East Palm Canyon Drive, Palm Springs CA 92264).
-One of the new hotspots in town (opened May 2015), Mister Lyons had a rocky start.
-Fortunately, they have definitely found their stride in 2016!
-Prices are high for Palm Springs (the bar menu in the lounge is more reasonable than the dining room menu), but the food in recent months has been fantastic, the service was top notch, and the lovely old school lounge setting has felt both classic Palm Springs yet modern at the same time.
-For what it's worth, when I ask our local foodie friends for their current favorite restaurant in Palm Springs, the unanimous consensus has been Mister Lyons. $$ - $$$$
+Prices are high for Palm Springs (the bar menu in the lounge is more reasonable than the dining room menu), but the food is consistently good, the service is top notch, and the lovely old school lounge setting feels both classic Palm Springs yet modern at the same time.
+Definitely one of the top dining/drinking destinations in all of Palm Springs. $$ - $$$$

 *** Seymour's Bar (same contact info as Mr. Lyons above).
 There's good and bad when it comes to Seymour's.
 Bad first.
 It's hard to find!
 Seymour's is a joint venture between the owner of Mr. Lyons and a well-known bar manager here in town, and it is housed within the Mr. Lyons structure.
 From the outside, there are no signs or visual clues that it even exists - very speakeasy-esque!
 My suggestion - walk into Mr. Lyons and any member of their staff will happily show you how to get there.
 Now the good.
-SEYMOUR'S IS BY FAR THE COOLEST BAR IN PALM SPRINGS.
-Fantastic design/decor, inventive cocktail list, and shockingly reasonable prices (all a few dollars less than the Mr. Lyons lounge).
-Trust me, once you go in, you won't want to leave. $ - $$
+Seymour's is one of the coolest bars in Palm Springs!!
+Fantastic design/decor, inventive cocktail list, and reasonable prices (all a few dollars less than the Mr. Lyons lounge).
+Trust me, once you go in, you won't want to leave.
+Indoor and outdoor seating. $ - $$

 SOPA (http://lhorizonpalmsprings.com/sopa-restaurant.
 L'Horizon Resort & Spa.
 1050 East Palm Canyon Drive, Palm Springs CA 92264).
 Chances are, you already know about SOPA.
-It has garnered press from all over the world in the past year.
+It has garnered press from all over the world.
 We used to recommend SOPA because the super charming outdoor setting (L'Horizon is a lovely, historic mid century gem, which has recently reopened after an extensive renovation which cost more than the GDP of most small countries) compensated for the medium quality food and service.
 Unfortunately, on recent visits, both the food and the service have been sooooo poor that we can't in good faith recommend SOPA to anyone.
 Oh, and it's f***ing expensive.
-Hopefully they'll work out the kinks and elevate the quality of the food and service to match the gorgeous setting and the prices!! $$$$
+Hopefully they'll work out the kinks and elevate the quality of the food and service to match the gorgeous setting and the prices!!
+Outdoor seating only. $$$$

 Other Favorites by Category: